SkriTex/Gitter/README.md

 ## Commands

-<em>Note: gitter should be run from root of repository where '.git' folder is located</em>
+<em>Note: gitter should be added to PATH and run from root of repository where '.git' folder is located</em>

 **init** - Creates new gitter folder structure with files.